Liz-Melcher/HappyTracker/README.md

 ##User Story
 As a developer, I want to which days of the week I am most productive.
-I want to create a habit tracker that: Tracks habits daily, Tracks habits by time of the day
+I want to create a habit tracker that: Tracks habits daily

 ##Acceptance Criteria
 Starting Index.html page: